 The Society of Rural Physicians of Canada (SRPC) is the national voice of Canadian rural physicians.
-Founded in 1992, the SRPC’s mission is to provide leadership for rural physicians and to promote sustainable conditions and equitable health care for rural communities.
+Founded in 1992, the SRPC’s mission is championing rural generalist medical care through education, collaboration, advocacy and research.

 On behalf of its members and the Canadian public, SRPC performs a wide variety of functions, such as developing and advocating health delivery mechanisms, supporting rural doctors and communities in crisis, promoting and delivering continuing rural medical education, encouraging and facilitating research into rural health issues, and fostering communication among rural physicians and other groups with an interest in rural health care.

-The SRPC is a voluntary professional organization with over 3,000 members representing rural physicians in Canada's 5 regional divisions spanning the country.
+The SRPC is a voluntary professional organization with over 2500 members representing rural physicians spanning the country.

 SRPC defines rural as communities of 10 000 people or less.

 Rural Medicine: Medical care provided where access to specialist care and specialized resources is limited or distant.
 (Rourke -CSA 2019)